Distributed Processing mode

 To ensure that these resources are transferred to the Satellite during Distributed processing, a variant of the

 --setvariablepath=<path to resources file or folder>

 Set type of satellite

-As some kinds of jobs shall only be processed on a defined type of Satel-lite, it is possible to start a Satellite with one or more types set.
-Every CLI call can also be amended with one or more typification of allowed types of Satellites the job shall be processed by.
+As some kinds of tasks shall only be processed on a defined type of Satellite, it is possible to start a Satellite with one or more types set.
+Every CLI call can also be amended with one or more typification of allowed types of Satellites the task shall be processed by.

 Set typification for Satellite:

 pdfaPilot --dist --endpoint=<dispatcher IP number> --satellite_type=<type> [--satellite_type=<type>] <any regular pdfaPilot call>

 pdfaPilot --dist --endpoint=10.0.0.100 --satellite_type=A <any regular pdfaPilot call>

 - If a Satellite has been started with a typification, only Client calls with the same type set will be send to this satellite.